mistergoomba/13-day-stories/docs/trecena-creation-guide.md

 - No astrology clichés
 - No fortune telling
 - About inner alignment, not prediction
-- Do not mention the specific mayan references
+- Do not mention the specific tones, nawales, or mayan references

 ## **Horoscope Generation Process**